ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 1. `snip_params`: a table of basic snippet parameters.
    This is where you put the snippet's trigger, description, and priority level, autoexpansion policy, and so on.
-1. `nodes`: a table of nodes making up the snippet (the most important part!).
+1. `nodes`: a table of nodes making up the snippet (this is the most important part!).
 1. `opts`: an *optional* table of additional arguments for more advanced workflows, for example a condition function to implementing custom logic to control snippet expansion or callback functions triggered when navigating through snippet nodes.
    You'll leave this optional table blank for most use cases.